-Web scraping is the process of extracting data from websites to learn what web pages are about.
+Web scraping is the act of collecting data from websites to understand what information the web pages contain.
 The extracted data is used in multiple applications such as competitor research, public relations, trading, etc.

 Using RPA bots, users can automate web scraping of unprotected websites via drag-and-drop features to eliminate manual data entry and reduce human errors.
 However, to scrape websites that heavily protect their data and content, users need dedicated web scraping applications in combination with proxy server solutions.